How can you support a service dog’s joints?

 Service dogs are on the move for most of the day, whether they’re running errands with their parents or providing support around their homes.
 They often carry heavier loads, like shopping bags, or use their bodies to give deep pressure therapy to their parents.
 Their bodies, particularly their joints, need more support to make sure they can keep working with their partners.

-Make sure to look for signs of stiffness in your dog - are they lagging behind or reluctant to walk?
-Do they find it tricky to climb the stairs or jump on the couch all of a sudden?
+Make sure to look for signs of stiffness in your dog – are they lagging behind or reluctant to walk?
+Do they find it tricky to climb the stairs or jump on the couch, when they used to be able to?
 These can all point to joint stiffness!

-Here are some ways to maintain your service dog’s joint health…
+Here are some ways to help support your service dog’s joint health…

 Regular relaxation

 As we know, service dogs are highly active and exercise a lot.
-Regular exercise is important to maintaining a dog’s joint health, however, without breaks and relaxation, it can strain their joints.
+Regular low-impact exercise is important when helping to support a dog’s joint health, however, without breaks and relaxation, it can be detrimental.

 This may sometimes be hard to do with a service dog as they’re on duty most of the day but, if you can, get them to relax with you when you’re enjoying some downtime!